 How CTP insurance works in Queenland

-How CTP insurance works in QLD
+How is CTP Queensland insurance different

 What's the nominal defendant?

-Or if the culprit's insurer goes out of business, the nominal defendant will also come in to pay claims.
-Its purpose is to make sure no one ends up without necessary compensation.
+So, if you're hit and injured by an uninsured driver, the nominal defendant is essentially the uninsured driver's insurer, which ensures you can get compensated.
+If the culprit's insurer goes out of business, the nominal defendant will also come in to pay claims.
+Its purpose is to make sure no one ends up without compensation.

-How does my CTP policy cover me?
+How does CTP Queensland insurance cover me?

 - Passengers in your car